anothrNick/github-tag-action/README.md

   - Get latest tag
   - Bump tag with minor version unless the merge commit message contains `#major` or `#patch`
   - Pushes tag to github
-  - If triggered on your repo's default branch (`master` or `main` if unchanged), the bump version will be a release tag.
+  - If triggered on your repo's default branch (`master` or `main` if unchanged), the bump version will be a release tag. see [issue 266](https://github.com/anothrNick/github-tag-action/issues/266).
   - If triggered on any other branch, a prerelease will be generated, depending on the bump, starting with `*-<PRERELEASE_SUFFIX>.1`, `*-<PRERELEASE_SUFFIX>.2`, ...
+  - To create a repository release you need another workflow like [automatic-releases](https://github.com/marketplace/actions/automatic-releases).

 ## Contributing